 © 2020 PikeTec All rights reserved

-Tools like GCC, Visual Studio, BCC, or LLVM can be used to compile the executable.
+Tools such as MinGW, GCC, Visual Studio, BCC, or LLVM can be used to compile the executable.

 You don’t have to care about all the details of test harness generation and test execution.
 It is as simple as pushing a button.
 TPT together with the generated test harness do all the work for you.
 TPT starts and controls the entire test execution.

 You can even debug your C or C++ code during testing.

 Complex C or C++ tests or test suites can be executed unattended in batch mode or by using the TPT Jenkins plugin, for example overnight.
 TPT can also remote control several execution instances in parallel which can significantly reduce test execution time.

 After the test execution, TPT starts the test assessment based on the collected data for C or C++ variables and parameters.
 Also non-exported variables can been tracked by TPT and included in those assessments.
 Finally, a report of the results is generated.

 In case your code is very special and needs your own setup to run TPT has the option to build your own flexible environment yourself.